Paradise (2021 TV series)

 Paradise (Paraíso) is a Spanish speculative fiction television series with mystery and adventure elements set in 1992.
 Produced by Movistar+ and Globomedia (The Mediapro Studio), it is directed by Fernando González Molina.
 It premiered on 4 June 2021.

 Premise

 The fiction is set in the Spanish Levante in the 1990s.
 The plot concerns the disappearance of 3 girls—Sandra, Elena and Malena—in 1992 in the fictional Valencian coastal town of "Almanzora de la Vega".
-As the policial investigation is seemingly going nowhere, Sandra's younger brother, Javi, starts another search together with Quino, Álvaro and Zeta.
+As the police investigation is seemingly going nowhere, Sandra's younger brother, Javi, starts another search together with Quino, Álvaro and Zeta.